a Southwest Iranian (Tatic) language of Caucasian Jews from Azerbaijan and Russia

 Written with semi-cursive Hebrew letters until the early Soviet period, Juhuri books, newspapers, textbooks, and other materials were later printed with a Latin alphabet and finally in Cyrillic, still most common today.
 During the Soviet period, early official support for the language, especially in Dagestan, gave way to a policy of Russification after the 1930s.
 Famous poets, playwrights, and prose writers have included Yono Semyonov, Mishi Bakshiyev, and Danil Atnilov, among others.
 The Theater of the Eastern Caucasus, the only Juhuri-language theater in the world, was founded in Derbent in 1923 and re-established in Israel in 2001.

-ELA's Jewish Languages Initiative is recording Juhuri speakers talking about their lives and the histories and customs of the community, in collaboration with leaders at the community synagogue in Brooklyn.
-These are among the first professionally made, multimedia recordings of the language, made publicly available.
+ELA’s Jewish Languages Initiative is recording Juhuri speakers talking about their lives and the histories and customs of the community, in collaboration with leaders at the community synagogue in Brooklyn.
+These are among the first professionally made, multimedia recordings of the language to be made publicly available.